The History of Koinonia

 In 1977 ground first broke on the Kairos Conference Center.
 In 1982 the Wilderness School began, giving young men who would benefit from a different life experience the chance to live and work at Koinonia throughout the year while attending to their academics at school in Eldred.
 In 1985 Koinonia’s Elderhostel program started, providing both indoor and outdoor learning experiences to seasoned adults.
 During this time, the words of first director Jerry Manlove remained prevalent; “Basic in our program must be that we offer program progression - that each year we present new experiences so that campers look forward to new challenges.”
 This has been true of Koinonia each and every year, not just in the summer, but year round.

-Fifty-two years later, Koinonia (the people) strive to ensure that Koinonia the place is, in the words of past director Bob Nervig, “… more than a camp.
+Fifty-eight years later, Koinonia (the people) strive to ensure that Koinonia the place is, in the words of past director Bob Nervig, “… more than a camp.
 It’s a community of people reaching out, sharing, caring, touching the earth and touched by Christ: For all ages, for all seasons.”
 Today, Koinonia the people live our mission statement “Koinonia is where God transforms and prepares people in an outdoor environment to love and serve one another.”
 We look forward to another 50+ years of transforming all who choose to live in Koinonia.